fredmell/whale_game/README.md

 The controls are quite limited:
 - UP/DOWN are used to move up and down.
 - SPACE is used to restart the game.
 - ESC is used to exit the game.
-The game state, including the highscore, is gone as it is not written to disc.
+The game state, including the highscore, is gone as it is not written to disk.

 # Dependencies
 The game has been tested with Python 3.8.1 on a MacBook.
 It depends on numpy and pygame, which can be installed as follows within a virtual environment: